Windows7Pro2009/Install-32-bit-Linux-as-the-only-OS-on-Core-Duo-based-Apple-Macs-using-USB/README.md

 Restart your Mac and you’ll be presented with this screen
 ![image](https://user-images.githubusercontent.com/76607426/139415627-3c363215-d491-4911-8faf-8d9649e24e59.png)

-24. Go to Linux (Legacy) from <your flash drive> and press the Return key.
+24. Go to (Linux (Legacy) from <your-flash-drive>) and press the Return key.
 It will boot your Linux USB drive in BIOS emulation mode.

 25. Select the "Linux Mint" (or the name of your particular distro) option.
   ![image](https://user-images.githubusercontent.com/76607426/139415998-046039bd-123c-4a09-ad1b-76fe1ee9d5be.png)